mds1/ethernaut-solutions/09-King.md

 > Contracts that receive Ether directly (without a function call, i.e. using send or transfer) but do not define a fallback function throw an exception, sending back the Ether

 Therefore, if we omit a fallback function altogether, our contract will be unable to directly receive Ether from the `transfer()` function, which will cause the King contract's fallback function to fail.
 As a result, the final contract will look just like the one above.

+_Note: If calling the `becomeKing()` function with MetaMask, you may need to manually change the gas limit from the confirmation dialog_